zhudaniel68/eShopping/README.md

 25. 2021-08-09: Apply the wx H5Pay function in www.dzappone.cn in v2.2.0 onwards
 26. 2021-09-09: Apply the wx JSAPIPay function in www.dzappone.cn in v2.2.63 onwards
 27. 2021-10-15: Pilot the eShop online shopping in v2.3.22 onwards, incorprating goodsCart/order/payment/logistics functions
+28. 2021-12-06: Optimize and simplify the codes to improve performace of eshopping relevant functions in v2.4.32 onwards.
+29. 2021-12-16: Secure the system from hacking attack in v2.4.62 onwards.
+30. 2022-01-06: Consolidate the query method after successful pilot with Notes-Query module in v2.4.87 onwards.